+The Company's consumer experience will be given special emphasis throughout our operation.
 The Company's goal is to provide highly responsive, proactive and educated customer service to ensure the best possible customer experience.
 The Company shall institute training programs designed to teach employees about guest perception, satisfaction and product information.
 The Company's management will conduct regular shift staff meetings to reiterate training procedures and the product menu with a focus on product knowledge and customer experience.
 All guest complaints will be apologetically acknowledged by the staff and immediately referred to management.
 The Company will establish programs and policies to systematically deal with guest complaints.